The Justice Statement

 the court officer.
 You can then use the Payment Advice to make payment at the

-ACS kiosks located in the Finance Section and Crime Registry (State Courts,
+ACS kiosk located in the Bail Centre (State Courts,

 Payment can be made through NETS, credit card, cash and